 3. Use existing space for a basic built-in grill.

 For some homeowners, a basic four-burner grill built into an existing space/wall on the deck or rear porch may be enough for their outdoor entertaining needs.
 The grill can be installed next to an outdoor fireplace to make dining alfresco more comfortable.

-A basic four-burner grill is built into one side of the rear deck of this 3-bedroom Craftsman Ranch-style house plan.
-Check out how the space is utilized – with the deck ledge as space for food preparation and cooking utensils.
-A dining set completes the look of this homey “bare essentials” outdoor kitchen (Home Plan #169-1016).
+A basic four-burner grill is built into one side of the rear patio of this 3-bedroom Tudor-style house.
+A dining set completes the look of this homey “bare essentials” outdoor kitchen (Plan #195-1067).

 4. Avoid options that involve a contractor or designer.

 Items like electricity and plumbing – which involve hiring a contractor - can be very expensive.
 While the costs of outdoor sinks are not that different from indoor ones, experts advise homeowners to avoid installing a sink because of plumbing costs.
 Instead, position the outdoor kitchen close to a water hose for cleanup.
 Propane or charcoal are recommended rather than running gas lines.

 5. Create your own outdoor kitchen island.

 If prefabs and other money-saving options don’t excite you, think of building your own outdoor kitchen island.
 All you need is a well-made freestanding grill.
 Then look for repurposed materials to put together your island for food preparation, serving, and dining.
 If that’s too much work, then how about buying an all-weather prep table with a lower shelf for storage?